 Several distinct forms of muscular dystrophy exist.
-In all molecular variation leads to muscle degeneration and most individuals with this condition will eventually need a wheelchair.
+In all, molecular variation leads to muscle degeneration, and most individuals with this condition will eventually need a wheelchair.
 Other symptoms include trouble breathing or swallowing.
-Some patient also experience neurologic symptoms including autism like behaviours.
+Some patients also experience neurologic symptoms, including autism-like behaviors.
 Working in collaboration with UAB’s Drs.
-Matt Alexander and Mike Lopez and their collaborator Dr. Luca Bello we are undertaking studies to identify causal variation in patients where existing tests were not diagnostic as well as studies aimed at identifying modifier variation.
+Matt Alexander and Mike Lopez and their collaborator Dr. Luca Bello, we are undertaking studies to identify causal variation in patients where existing tests were not diagnostic, as well as studies aimed at identifying modifier variation.

-Molecular variation in the genetic imprinting region on Chr 15 cause PWS, which presents with a wide variety of symptoms including behavioral problems, intellectual disability, and short stature.
-There is a wide range of symptoms and severity in individual patients and they are not always tied to the molecular variation present in the individual.
-We are collaborating with Dr. Theresa Strong of the Foundation for Prader Willi research to generate a comprehensive data repository to begin to unravel these complex genotype-phenotype associations.
+Molecular variation in the genetic imprinting region on Chr 15 cause PWS, which presents with a wide variety of symptoms, including behavioral problems, intellectual disability, and short stature.
+There is a wide range of symptoms and severity in individual patients, and they are not always tied to the molecular variation present in the individual.
+We are collaborating with Dr. Theresa Strong of the Foundation for Prader Willi research to generate a comprehensive data repository to unravel these complex genotype-phenotype associations.

 Ciliopathies are human disorders that arise from the dysfunction of motile and/or non-motile cilia.
-At least 35 different ciliopathies collectively affect nearly all organ systems, with prevalent phenotypes including polycystic kidney disease, retinal degeneration, obesity, skeletal malformations and brain anomalies.
-We are working with Dr. Brad Yoder and others at UAB to understand the molecular underpinnings of these diseases and to prioritise variants of uncertain significance for functional confirmation in a variety of animal models.
+At least 35 different ciliopathies collectively affect nearly all organ systems, with prevalent phenotypes including polycystic kidney disease, retinal degeneration, obesity, skeletal malformations, and brain anomalies.
+We are working with Drs.
+Brad Yoder, Michal Mrug and others at UAB to understand the molecular underpinnings of these diseases and to prioritize variants of uncertain significance for functional confirmation in a variety of animal models.

-In order to tackle these projects at times we need to develop tools where none exists or where the cost of commercial tools would inhibit progress.
-We are interesting in a variety of projects aimed at extracting knowledge from omic and associated data; to be successful we have developed a number of tools or pipelines.
+In order to tackle these projects, at times, we need to develop tools where none exists or where the cost of commercial tools would inhibit progress.
+We are interested in various projects aimed at extracting knowledge from omic and associated data; to be successful, we have developed several tools and pipelines.

 A major focus of the team is the development and application of tools to support definitive molecular diagnosis and increased understanding of variant impact.
-Delphi is our UAB wide precision medicine platform integrating biomedical, computational biology, and data science approaches as well as state of the art software development methods to create a fast and effective tool for variant annotation, analysis, prioritization, interpretation, and reporting.
-Building on more than a decade of experience in developing tools, Delphi improves multi-omics analysis in identification and interpretation of causal and modifier molecular variation.
+Delphi is our UAB-wide precision medicine platform integrating biomedical, computational biology, and data science approaches as well as state-of-the-art software development methods to create a fast and effective tool for variant annotation, analysis, prioritization, interpretation, and reporting.
+Building on more than a decade of experience in developing tools, Delphi improves multi-omics analysis in identifying and interpreting causal and modifier molecular variation.

 Our Apollo dashboard was developed to support our colleagues in the UAB pathology and genetics molecular diagnostic labs by aiding lab members and directors track the necessary components for COVID testing.

-CGDS always works towards improving patient’s lives today, but also looks to the future of science and medicine and the tools needed for tomorrow.
-Currently in early stages of development, Athena is a tool that makes use of scalable machine learning methods to aid in more efficient and timely molecular diagnosis as well as uncovering patterns of variation and effect that may support identification of specific therapies for specific patients.
+CGDS always works towards improving patients’ lives today but also looks to the future of science and medicine and the tools needed for tomorrow.
+Ditto is a tool that uses scalable machine learning methods to aid in more efficient and timely molecular diagnosis and uncover patterns of variation and effect that may support the identification of specific therapies for specific patients.

-CGDS works with a variety of collaborators who work on generation and testing of animal models of genetic diseases to study cellular and biochemical impact of variation.
-Our variant analysis platform Delphi was initially developed for variant analysis, interpretation, and reporting in a molecular diagnostic setting.
-The Delphi platform will now be built out to support multi-omics functional testing analysis for prioritization of human variation for functional testing.
+CGDS works with a variety of collaborators who work on the generation and testing of animal models of genetic diseases to study the cellular and biochemical impact of variation.
+Delphi’s variant analysis platform was initially developed for variant analysis, interpretation, and reporting in a molecular diagnostic setting.
+The Delphi platform will now be built to support multi-omics functional testing analysis for prioritization of human variation for functional testing.